Understanding Vehicle Financing: What Are Your Options?

 In a chattel mortgage agreement, the borrower of the loan owns the vehicle outright owing to the fact that they purchased it using a third-party lender’s lump sum payment.
 Furthermore, they also score in on some financial advantages, such as tax benefits from GST claims and tax deductions on interest payments.

 Furthermore, chattel mortgages are also fairly flexible, with loan terms and lump sum agreements being fairly negotiable among different providers.
-If you want to learn more about this financing method, this page goes into further detail about it.
+If you want to learn more about this financing method, this page goes into further details.

 5. Dealer Financing